jecki/ts2python/docs/BasicUsage.rst

     $ ts2python interfaces.ts

-This generates a .py-file in same directory as the source file that contains the TypedDict-classes and can simpy be imported in Python-Code::
+This generates a .py-file with the same name (safe for the extension) in same directory as the source file that contains the TypedDict-classes and can simpy be imported in Python-Code::

     from interfaces import *

-Typescript Interfaces are transformed to Python TypedDicts in a straight-forward way.
+Typescript-interfaces are transformed to Python-TypedDicts in a straight-forward way.
 The following Typescript-code::

     interface Message {